ToradaGamil/natas-python/README.md

 # natas-python
-its a course for do web exploits with python
+its a course for  web exploits with python